-The Artecorte Community Project is a nonprofit organization founded and led by Gilberto “Papito” Valladares in 1999.
+The Artecorte Community Project is a nonprofit organization founded by Gilberto “Papito” Valladares in 1999.
 Papito saw the need to create a cultural project to reunite barbers and hairdressers to promote and dignify their trade.
 Along the way, volunteers and artists started collaborating with Artecorte and helped to turn it into a nation-wide phenomenon.
-Artecorte started a tour across the country performing in several art-and-hair-related public shows.
+Artecorte began to tour across the country performing in several art-and-hair-related public shows.

 After several years Artecorte evolved, changing its goals and settling in the Holy Angel (Santo Ángel) neighborhood, in Old Havana, and started a partnership with the Office of the Historian of the Havana City, transforming into what is today, a Local Development Community Nonprofit Organization.

-Artecorte now has different goals, which are focused on the social, cultural, environmental and economic development of the Holy Angel (Santo Ángel) neighborhood, and our main goals are:
+Artecorte now has different goals, which are focused on the social, cultural, environmental and economic development of the Holy Angel (Santo Ángel) neighborhood, and our primary goals are:

 - To physically and socially transform our community.